 Recall from Section 1.5 Waste Discharge Prohibition that staff is proposing to address specific types of nonpoint sources of pollution in the Soquel Lagoon Watershed by adding the Watershed as a named area subject to two proposed nonpoint source pollution prohibitions: (1) the Human Fecal Material Discharge Prohibition and (2) the Domestic Animal Waste Discharge Prohibition.
 Also, recall that these two prohibitions will be proposed as amendments to the Basin Plan with the TMDLs for the Pajaro River Watershed at the March 20, 2009 Board Meeting (see Resolution No. RB3-2009-0008).
-Some of the required implementation actions described in the following subsections are actions required to demonstrate compliance with the Human Fecal Material Discharge Prohibition.
+Some of the required implementation actions described in the following subsections are actions required to demonstrate compliance with the Human Fecal Material Discharge Prohibition and the Domestic Animal Waste Discharge Prohibition.